St. Louis Cathedral (New Orleans): Language switch

 A 1906 church census reported that services at the cathedral were offered in both English and French (as it was prior to the Second Vatican Council, a significant portion of the service would have been conducted in Latin, but not all of it).
 The language of the sacramental register of the cathedral switched from French to English in 1910.
 By the early 1920s, it was reported that 95% of the parishioners understood English, although it is not clear when French-language services were last routinely held.

 Papal visits

 The cathedral was designated as a minor basilica by Pope Paul VI in 1964.
 Pope John Paul II visited the cathedral in September 1987.

 Hurricane Katrina

-The high winds of Hurricane Katrina displaced two large [ sycamore ] trees in St. Anthony's Garden behind the cathedral, dislodging 30 ft of the ornamental gate.
+In 2005, the high winds of Hurricane Katrina displaced two large [ sycamore ] trees in St. Anthony's Garden behind the cathedral, dislodging 30 ft of the ornamental gate.
 The nearby marble statue of Jesus Christ was damaged, losing a forefinger and a thumb.

-The winds tore a hole in the roof, allowing water to enter the building and severely damage the Holtkamp pipe organ.
+The winds tore a hole in the roof, allowing water to enter the building and severely damage its new Holtkamp pipe organ.
 Shortly after the storm, the organ was sent back to Holtkamp to be rebuilt.
 An electronic substitute was used until June 2008, when the organ was reinstalled in the cathedral.
 Originally installed during the cathedral's extensive renovation in 2004, the organ was donated by longtime choirmaster and organist Elise Cambon.

+Bankruptcy

+In November 2025, the Archdiocese of New Orleans placed over 150 parishes and charities in Chapter 11 bankruptcy protection as part of a settlement plan to resolve hundreds of sex abuse lawsuits.
+This wave of bankruptcies included this church.